Determinantal point processes with J-Hermitian correlation kernels: Main results

-Now we take any sequence of compact subsets of $X$, $\{\Delta_n\}_{n=1}^\infty$, such that By \eqref{trsa5}, the probability measures $\mu_{\Delta_n}$ on $(\Gamma,\mathcal B_{\Delta_n}(\Gamma))$ form a consistent family of probability measures.
-Therefore, by the Kolmogorov theorem, there exists a unique probability measure on $(\Gamma,\mathcal B(\Gamma))$ such that the restriction of $\mu$ to each $\mathcal B_{\Delta_n}(\Gamma)$ coincides with $\mu_{\Delta_n}$.
-By \eqref{trsa5}, the Bogoliubov functional of $\mu$ is given by \eqref{jcy}, while the statement about the local densities of $\mu$ follows from \eqref{ufdrt6sw}.
-The determinantal form of the correlation functions of $\mu$---formula \eqref{uydr}---follows from \eqref{gsts}, \eqref{jcy} and Proposition~\ref{bvgl}.
+By (\ref{trsa5}), the probability measures $\mu_{\Delta_n}$ on $(\Gamma,\mathcal B_{\Delta_n}(\Gamma))$ form a consistent family of probability measures.
+Therefore, by the Kolmogorov theorem, there exists a unique probability measure on $(\Gamma,\mathcal B(\Gamma))$ such that the restriction of $\mu$ to each $\mathcal B_{\Delta _n}(\Gamma)$ coincides with $\mu_{\Delta_n}$.
+By (\ref{trsa5}), the Bogoliubov functional of $\mu$ is given by (\ref{jcy}), while the statement about the local densities of $\mu$ follows from (\ref{ufdrt6sw}).
+The determinantal form of the correlation functions of $\mu$---formula (\ref{uydr})---follows from (\ref{gsts}), (\ref{jcy}) and Proposition~\ref{bvgl}.

-Let us now consider the case where $\|K\|=1$ For each $\varepsilon\in(0,1)$, set $K_\varepsilon:=\varepsilon K$.
-Hence $\|K_\varepsilon\|<1$.
+Let us now consider the case where $\|K\|=1$.
+For each $\varepsilon\in (0,1)$, set $K_\varepsilon:=\varepsilon K$.
+Hence, $\|K_\varepsilon\| <1$.
 We have

-Since $\widehat K\ge0$ and $P_2\ge0$, we get $ \widehat K_\varepsilon\ge0$, and since $\widehat K\le1$ and $P_2\le1$, we get $ \widehat K_\varepsilon\le1$.
-Hence by the proved above, there exists a point process $\mu_\varepsilon$ which has correlation functions
+Since $\widehat K\ge0$ and $P_2\ge0$, we get $ \widehat K_\varepsilon \ge0$, and since $\widehat K\le1$ and $P_2\le1$, we get $ \widehat K_\varepsilon\le1$.
+Hence, by the proved above, there exists a point process $\mu_\varepsilon$ which has correlation functions

-Hence, the corresponding correlation measure is $\star$-positive definite in the sense of \cite{KK}, see also \cite{LM}.
+Hence, the corresponding correlation measure is $\star$-positive definite in the sense of~\cite{KK}; see also~\cite{LM}.
 By taking the limit as $\varepsilon\to0$, we therefore conclude that the functions

 determine a $\star$-positive definite correlation measure.
 By Proposition~\ref{bvgl}, for each $\Delta\in\mathcal B_0(X)$ and $C>0$,